anthonysecco/WiCAN-Ford-Transit/README.md

 | Vehicle Battery Voltage         | `sensor`        | V     | 0x22402A | 5000ms       | C    |
 | Vehicle Speed                   | `sensor`        | mph   | 0x0D     | 1000ms       | S    |
 | Wastegate                       | `sensor`        | %     | 0x220462 | 1000ms       | D    |

-Suggested Refresh is my suggested period setting for MQTT updates in WiCAN.
+> Suggested Refresh is my suggested period setting for MQTT updates in WiCAN.

 ### Tiers
+The entity list above is rather long.
+I've ranked the entities based on my own personal opinion of usefulness.
+On my Transit, I've only implemented Tiers **S**, **A**, and **B**.

 | Tier  | Description|
 |:------|:------|
 | S     | Must Have |